oengusio/oengus-patron-fetcher/README.md

 - Docker

 ##### Docker (recommended)
+This package is distributed on docker hub: https://hub.docker.com/repository/docker/oengusio/patreon-fetcher

 Copy `docker-compose.yml` to `docker-compose.override.yml` and ill in the environment variables, then run `docker-compose up --build`

 ##### With ide (tested with GoLand)